ethanc8/ekactl-typst/source/topology.typ

   4. (#defname[Cantor Intersection Property]) Every decreasing sequence of nonempty closed subsets has nonempty intersection.
 ]

+#theorem[
+  If $X$ is countably compact, every infinite open cover has a proper subcover.

+  If every infinite open cover has a proper subcover, every infinite subset has an accumulation point.
+]

 == Separation properties in compact spaces

 #see[19b Separation Properties in Compact Spaces]